 When is the Delta Air Lines fuel dump settlement payout date?

-Payments will be issued to class members with valid claims approximately 110 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments to class members with valid claims approximately 110 days after the court grants final approval of the settlement.

 Why is there a class action settlement?

-This class action settlement resolves claims that Delta Air Lines flight DL89, due to a mechanical problem, was forced to dump jet fuel over Southern California during an in-flight emergency on Jan.
+This class action settlement resolves claimed that Delta Air Lines flight DL89 encountered a mechanical problem that forced it to dump jet fuel over Southern California during an in-flight emergency on Jan.
 14, 2020.
-Plaintiffs allege that the fuel jettison caused harm to property owners and residents in the affected area.
+The plaintiffs alleged the fuel jettison caused harm to property owners and residents in the affected area.

 Delta denies all allegations and wrongdoing but agreed to settle the lawsuit to avoid the expense and uncertainties of further litigation and a possible trial.